Semi-abelian analogues of Schanuel Conjecture and applications: Introduction

 With this notation we state the Semi-abelian analogue of Schanuel conjecture \ref{SA} as the Generalized Period conjecture \ref{eq:GPC} applied to 1-motives .
 Then we introduce two relative versions of conjecture \ref{SA}, called the Relative Semi-abelian conjecture \ref{WSA-V2} and the Explicit Relative Semi-abelian conjecture \ref{WSA} respectively, \emph{see} also Conjecture \ref{WSA-V1} below.
 We show in Proposition \ref{lem:equivWSA-V2-GPC} that they are both consequences of the Generalized Period conjecture \ref{eq:GPC} that we recall now.

 Let ${\overline \QQ}$ be the algebraic closure of $\QQ$ in the field of complex numbers $\CC$ and let $K$ be a sub-field of $\CC$.
-Consider a smooth and projective algebraic variety $X$ defined over $K$.
+Consider a smooth and quasi-projective algebraic variety $X$ defined over $K$.
 The \textit{periods of X} are the coefficients of the matrix which represents (with respect to $K$-bases) the canonical isomorphism between the algebraic De Rham cohomology $\HH^*_{\dR}(X)$ and the singular cohomology $\HH^*_{\sing}(X(\CC),K)= \HH^*_{\sing}(X(\CC),\QQ) \otimes_\QQ K$ of $X$, given by the integration of differentials forms

-In Note 10 of \cite{G66}, assuming $K=\overline{\QQ}$, A. Grothendieck has conjectured that \textit{any polynomial relation with rational coefficients between the periods of $X$ should have a geometrical origin}.
+In Note 10 of \cite{G66}, assuming $X$ to be a curve of any genus or an abelian variety and $K=\overline{\QQ}$, A. Grothendieck has conjectured that \textit{any polynomial relation with rational coefficients between the periods of $X$ should have a geometrical origin}.
 More precisely, any algebraic cycle on $X$ and on the products of $X$ with itself, will give rise to a polynomial relation with rational coefficients among the periods of $X$.
 Grothendieck has never published a precise statement of this conjecture.
-After early works on 1-motives and their Mumford-Tate groups, \emph{see} \cite{Bry} for example, Y. Andr\'e did it using the notion of \textit{motivic Galois group} $\Galmot (X)$ of $X$ (\emph{see} Definition \ref{motivic-Galois}), whose dimension is strictly related to the existence of algebraic cycles on $X$ and on the products of $X$ with itself (\emph{see} in particular his letter attached to \cite{B19} for a nice overview about this beautiful conjecture):
+After early works in the context of 1-motives and their Mumford-Tate groups (by P. Deligne, J.L.
+Brylinski, ...), Y. Andr\'e wrote down a precise statement for motives $M$ and their \textit{motivic Galois groups} $\Galmot (M)$ recalled in \S \ref{motivicGaloisgroups} (\emph{see} \cite{A04} and Andr\'e's letter \cite[Appendix 2]{B19} for a nice overview about this beautiful conjecture):

-\begin{conjecture}[Grothendieck Period conjecture] Let $X$ be a (pure or mixed) motive defined over $ {\overline \QQ},$ then
+\begin{conjecture}[Grothendieck Period conjecture] Let $M$ be a (pure or mixed) motive defined over $ {\overline \QQ},$ then